 The story of Tākina

-Tākina Wellington Convention and Exhibition Centre was built to enable Wellington to attract international and domestic conferences for the benefit of the city, region and country and to provide a place from which to share the stories of the nation.
+Tākina Wellington Convention and Exhibition Centre enables Wellington to attract international and domestic conferences for the benefit of the city, region and country and to provide a place from which to share the stories of the nation.

-This striking new building is the Capital’s largest built infrastructure investment since the Wellington Regional Stadium two decades ago.
-Tākina will offer event facilities across three floors and 18,000 sqm, drawing visitors to Wellington to learn, meet and be inspired.
+This award winning building is the Capital’s largest built infrastructure investment since the Wellington Regional Stadium two decades ago.
+Since opening in June 2023, Tākina has provided event facilities across three floors and 18,000 sqm, drawing visitors to Wellington to learn, meet and be inspired.

 A place to share